Skip to main content

 Use Patterns to Decode New Words

 Decoding means using letters and sounds to read a word.
 When children see a pattern they know, like oa in float, they can use that pattern again in goat, road, or toast.
+Recognizing the pattern lets the reader test a likely vowel sound quickly.

 Example If you know train, you can use ai to help read brain and snail.